Akash-47-tank/Akash-47-tank-Predictive-Customer-Churn-Analyzer/README.md

 # Predictive Customer Churn Analyzer with Explainability

 A professional-grade customer churn prediction system that not only predicts customer churn but also provides clear explanations for the predictions.
-Built with Python, XGBoost, and SHAP, optimized for M1 Macs.
+Built with Python, XGBoost, and SHAP.

 ## Features